20+ Fall Activities in Washington, DC

 Fall Activities in DC

-DC Ghost Tours: DC Ghost Tours offers a 60-minute, 8-stop ghost tour starting at the Treasury Building.
+DC Ghost Tours: DC Ghost Tours offers a 60-minute, 8-stop ghost tour starting at the 15th and F Streets NW.
 This tour is full of spooky stories about DC but not too scary for little ones.
-Tickets start at $25 for adults but increase to $35 closer to Halloween.
+Tickets start at $26 for adults but increase closer to Halloween.
 You can choose to add an additional 30 minutes and 4 stops or check out the pub crawl tour.

-Snallygaster: Snallygaster is back along Pennsylvania Ave on October 14 from 2 to 6 pm. $65 gets you unlimited tastings of beer, wine, and cocktails.
+Snallygaster: Snallygaster is back along Pennsylvania Ave on October 12!
+For $75, you can enjoy unlimited tastings of beer, wine, and cocktails.
 Plus, enjoy food trucks and live music.
-Get tickets early – this event usually sells out.
+Get tickets early—this event usually sells out.

-Oktoberfest and Dia de los Muertos on the Wharf: Head to the Whart on September 15 to 17 for Oktoberfest.
+Oktoberfest on the Wharf: Head to the Wharf on October 5 for Oktoberfest.
 Enjoy special events like polka dancing and a stein hoisting competition plus German food, costumes, and Sam Adams Oktoberfest beer.
-Then, celebrate Dia de los Muertos on October 22 with live music, face painting, and a beer garden.
 Events on the Wharf are free to enter.

-Nightmare in Navy Yard: DC’s largest Halloween party returns on Saturday, October 28 at 8:30 PM for a night of dancing, drinks, and costumes.
-Enjoy 2 DJs, 5-hour open bar, spooky decorations, and a costume contest for $45.
+Nightmare in Navy Yard: DC’s largest Halloween party returns on Saturday, October 26 at 8:30 PM for a night of dancing, drinks, and costumes.
+Enjoy 2 DJs, 5-hour open bar, spooky decorations, and a costume contest.
 Food trucks will also be available for an additional cost.
-Get tickets early – the price goes up after September 30th.
+Tickets are on sale now.

-Leaf Peeping: Some of the best parks to enjoy the changing leaves in DC area Rock Creek Park, Malcolm X Park, Theodore Rosevelt Island, and The National Arboretum.
+Leaf Peeping: Some of the best parks to enjoy the changing leaves in DC area Rock Creek Park, Malcolm X Park, Theodore Rosevelt Island, Congressional Cemetery, and The National Arboretum.

 Pumpkin Patches and Festivals in Virginia